 - Ultimate: Neural Theft (X) - Steal intel from a dead enemy, revealing the location of their allies.

-What can Omen do?: Omen's skills are centered around obscuring the vision of enemies, tricking them into fighting a false foe, and striking them from their unguarded flanks.
+How to play Omen in Valorant: Omen's skills are centered around obscuring the vision of enemies, tricking them into fighting a false foe, and striking them from their unguarded flanks.
 He can launch clones that will blind foes if touched, teleport around short areas, and shroud areas in darkness.
 If Omen is on the field, always pay close attention for quirky behavior if you think you see him and never believe that your back is covered if you don't want to be killed when he shows up behind you.

 - Paranoia (Q) - Launch a shadow clone in a straight line that inflicts anyone it touches with blindness.